Log Cabin Republicans: 1996 presidential election

 In August 1995, the campaign of Republican presidential candidate, Bob Dole, returned the LCR's $1,000 campaign contribution.
-The campaign returned the contribution after the openly lesbian columnist, Deb Price, of the Detroit News, asked about it after she saw it on a public report from the Federal Elections Commission.
+The campaign returned the contribution after the openly lesbian columnist, Deb Price, of the Detroit News, asked about it after she saw it on a public report from the Federal Election Commission.
 The campaign sent a written statement to Price saying that Dole was in "100% disagreement with the agenda of the Log Cabin Republicans."
 The finance office of the campaign had solicited the contribution from LCR.
 At the event where it was given, Dole had personally spoken with LCR's then-executive director, Rich Tafel, about the group and about AIDS legislation it was promoting in the Senate.
 Weeks earlier, Dole agreed to co-sponsor the legislation after a meeting with Tafel at the campaign's headquarters.
 It resulted in a front-page story in The New York Times, penned by Richard L. Berke, then-chief political reporter for the daily.

 As reporters, including Berke, were seeking confirmation of the story before it broke, Dole's finance chairman, John Moran, asked Tafel not to speak to the press and that Tafel's "steadfastness and statesmanship at this moment will be handsomely appreciated in the long run by the campaign."
 Tafel refused.

 Pundits accused Dole of being a "flip-flopper and a hypocrite."
 Editorials ran in major newspapers, including The Washington Post, The New York Times, The Boston Globe, the Atlanta Journal-Constitution, and The Times of London, condemning Dole's action, joined by radio commentators Rush Limbaugh and Don Imus.
 Under the pressure, Dole admitted during an October 1995 press briefing on Capitol Hill that he regretted the decision to return the check, and that his campaign was responsible for it without consulting him.
 "I think if they'd have consulted me, we wouldn't have done that, wouldn't have returned it," Dole said.
 Dole later told Washington Post editor and author Bob Woodward that the LCR episode was a "mistake" because the decision to return the check "gets into Bob Dole the person.
 It's not so much about Bob Dole the candidate.
 It's the person.
 Is he tolerant?
 Does he tolerate different views?
 Tolerate someone with a different lifestyle?"
 He added, "This is basic, this is what people ought to know about you.
 Are you going to just do this because it sounds good politically?"